 The goal of the preprocessing phase (ii) is to remove any time-dependencies in the extracted target graph.
-This is necessary as the graph is converted into a time-independent mathematical model in the last step described in Section 3.6.
+This is necessary as the graph is converted into a time-independent mathematical model, i.e., a boolean equation, in the last step described in Section 3.6.
 In SYNFI, we automatically break time-dependencies by (a) replacing registers used in pipeline stages with pass-through elements and (b) by removing loops and replacing registers in iterative designs and state machines.
 These pass-through elements are time-independent, i.e., do not have a clock port, and map the input to the (negated) output.
-Moreover, this preprocessing phase enables SYNFI to handle circuits that were not manually unrolled by the hardware designer.
+SYNFI automatically distinguishes between the two register types by checking whether the register is the start and end of a cycle, i.e., a register used in an iterative design.
+This preprocessing phase enables SYNFI to handle circuits that were not manually unrolled by the hardware designer.
 However, when aiming to analyze multiple loop iterations, e.g., multiple rounds in an iterative AES implementation, SYNFI needs to evaluate each round individually.